 - Entering the historical buildings full of information

-- The hike down from the visitors center including a small waterfall.
+- The hike down from the visitors center includes a small waterfall.

 5. Assateague Island National Seashore